×

 Open reduction involves exposing and surgically reducing the pelvic bone.
 After the reduction, the fragments of the bone are repositioned, and metal plates and screws are used to fixate the bones.

-Pelvis Fractures Recovery Time
+Pelvis Fracture Recovery Time

 How Can I Prevent Pelvis Fractures?